Tubitv/envoy-node/README.md

     maxRetries: 3,
     // each retry will timeout in 300 ms
     perTryTimeout: 300,
-    // any other headers you want o set
+    // any other headers you want to set
     headers: {
       "x-extra-header-you-want": "value",
     },